-There appears to be a mineral/lithologic control on 13C variation in KNP soils.
+There appears to be a mineral/lithologic control on C variation in KNP soils.
 This control can operate in at least two ways.
-First, the root-free fLF δ^{13} C seem to indicate greater C3-derived vegetation inputs to soils with more felsic parent materials, and a predominance of C4 inputs in more mafic soils (Figure 2a).
-This is consistent with the vegetation patterns on the ground (Scholes et al. 2003), with C4 grasses dominating the basalt soil landscapes.
-These patterns are largely preserved in the mineral-associated C (Fig. 2a), although HF δ^{13} C is consistently enriched compared to the LF δ^{13} C. At the profile scale, the strongest predictor of δ^{13} C is Δ^{14} C (or TT; Fig. 6; r2 = 0.75, p=0.005), followed by pH (^{r2} = 0.65, p=0.016) and clay content (r2 = 0.65, p=0.017).
-For the isolated clay fraction, the relationship between δ^{13} C and smectite was weak.
-Soils with the greatest amount of smectite are also those with the greatest C4 vegetation, so it is unclear whether lithologic control on C3 versus C4 plants, or fractionation associated with different mineral stabilization mechanisms, is responsible for the overall trends observed in δ^{13} C. Nonetheless, interpretations of paleo-vegetation from bulk soils must be undertaken with care, as variations in the mechanism of C stabilization across the landscape may affect the δ^{13} C signature as well as vegetation changes.
+First, the root-free fLF $\delta^{13}$ C seem to indicate greater C3-derived vegetation inputs to soils with more felsic parent materials, and a predominance of C4 inputs in more mafic soils (Fig. 2a).
+This is consistent with the vegetation patterns on the ground (Scholes et al., 2003), with C4 grasses dominating the basalt-soil landscapes.
+These patterns are largely preserved in the mineral-associated C (Fig. 2a), although HF $\delta^{13}$ C is consistently enriched compared to the LF $\delta^{13}$ C. At the profile scale, the strongest predictor of $\delta^{13}$ C is $\Delta^{14}$ C (or TT; Fig. 6; $r^2 = 0.75$ , p = 0.005), followed by pH ( $r^2 = 0.65$ , p = 0.016) and clay content ( $r^2 = 0.65$ , p = 0.017).
+For the isolated clay fraction, the relationship between $\delta^{13}$ C and smectite was weak.
+Soils with the greatest amount of smectite are also those with the greatest C4 vegetation, so it is unclear whether lithologic control on C3 vs. C4 plants or fractionation associated with different mineral stabilization mechanisms is responsible for the overall trends observed in $\delta^{13}$ C. Nonetheless, interpretations of paleo-vegetation from bulk soils must be undertaken with care, as variations in the mechanism of C stabilization across the landscape may affect the $\delta^{13}$ C signature as well as vegetation changes.
 More work is needed to disentangle these relationships at broader spatial scales encompassing climate and topographic gradients that will also involve changes in mineralogy.

-Large parts of the land surface contain old soils with low concentrations of SRO minerals (Paton et al. 1995).
-We found good agreement in the age of C in the most smectite-rich (basalt soils) clay-sized XRD fraction, and those reported by Wattel-Koekek et al. (2003) from soils collected earlier at other sites in Africa and South America.
+Large parts of the land surface contain old soils with low concentrations of SRO minerals (Paton et al., 1995).
+We found good agreement in the age of C in the most smectiterich (basalt soils) clay-sized XRD fraction and those reported by Wattel-Koekkoek et al. (2003) from soils collected at other sites in Africa and South America.
 Smectite clay content may thus provide a useful indicator for the fraction of C stabilized on millennial timescales over large areas.
-While quantitative clay mineralogy is not an easy measurement, the amount of smectite in our soils was broadly predictable from lithology and from more easily measured soil properties such as CEC (corrected for organic contributions), or pH (when below CaCO3 saturation).
-Thus, across a range of landscapes and parent materials, one could predict how much of the C in soils is cycling on faster and slower timescales based on these parameters, while overall C inventory is more related to crystalline Fe and Al oxyhydroxides.
+While quantitative clay mineralogy is not an easy measurement, the amount of smectite in our soils was broadly predictable from lithology and from more easily measured soil properties such as CEC (corrected for organic contributions; $r^2 = 0.79$ , p < 0.01) or pH (when below CaCO3 saturation; $r^2 = 0.83$ , p < 0.005; Table S2).
+Thus, across a range of landscapes and parent materials, one could predict how much of the C in soils is cycling on slower timescales based on these parameters, while overall C inventory is more related to crystalline Fe and Al oxyhydroxides.